I can’t imagine anyone arguing with this:

 Like merry hell there ain’t.
 They’re two great tastes that taste great together.
 Go to a beer-soaked biker or car-club gathering, then a teetotaling church social, and see how many dames at each function are letting ‘em breathe, with encouragement being bawled out at fearsome decibel levels by drink-sodden gearheads, rakes, and rapscallions.
 Compare, contrast, then get back to me and tell me there’s no connection.

 And for God’s sake, lighten up, Francine.
-Your obvious bitter envy isn’t making you look any better, you know.
+You “feminist leaders” aren’t making yourselves look any better with this obvious bitter envy, you know.